 pFriem Pruim began, well over a year ago, as fruited Lambics have for centuries.
 The malt bill consisted of 60% malted barley and 40% wheat.
 Aged hops were added to the boil.
 Rather than sending the wort to a coolship we used a modern heat exchanger to chill before deliberately inoculating with the same magical mixed culture that’s wafted through Belgian windows for centuries.
-Next, the beer matured in French oak barrels for one year.
-Finally, our good friends at Sherwood Orchards in Sherwood, OR harvested 1000lbs. of beautiful, sweet, and juicy Brooks and Italian Plums.
-We then added them to our established Lambic inspired beer at a whopping 3.2lbs. per gallon.
-The fruit and the beer were then left alone to mingle for more than nine months.
+Next the beer matured in French oak barrels for 9 months.
+Finally, our good friends at Sherwood Orchards in Sherwood, OR harvested 1000lbs. of beautiful, sweet, and juicy Brooks plums.
+We then added them to our established Lambic-inspired beer at a whopping 3.2lbs. per gallon.
+The fruit and the beer were then left alone to mingle for two more months before bottling.
 They are now one.